-(iii) Allowance for slow-moving and obsolete inventories
+(ii) Allowance for slow moving and obsolete inventories

 Management reviews the Group's inventory levels in order to identify slow-moving and obsolete merchandise and identifies items of inventory which have a market price that is lower than its carrying amount.
 Management then estimates the amount of inventory loss as an allowance on inventories.
 Changes in demand levels, technological developments and pricing competition could affect the saleability and values of the inventory which could then consequentially impact the Group's results, cash flows and financial position.
-The carrying amount of the Group's inventories as at 31 December 2022 was RMB397,875,310 (2021: RMB398,558,649) (Note 18).
+The carrying amount of the Group's inventories as at 31 December 2021 was RMB398,558,649 (2020: RMB75,105,123).

-(iv) Recognition of deferred tax assets and liabilities
+(iii) Recognition of deferred tax assets and liabilities